siddhant-uniyal/tusta-backend-queue-task/README.md

 Install dependencies : npm install

-Run the server in the 1st terminal : node server.js
+Run the server on port 3000 in the 1st terminal : node server.js

 Run the worker in the 2nd terminal : node worker.js